DanielCulos/my-cookbook/src/recipes/steak-sweet-potato-and-caviar.md

   - EVOO
   - Paprica
 ---
+### How the recipe was discovered:

+ Envisioned while at the shops, "Dan, caviar and cream fresh isn't going to work with rib eye" - Annie

 ## Steps

 1. 30-75 Minutes before cooking, take the rub eye out of the fridge and add Salt + Pepper and EVOO (Make sure you hit those sides)